 Domestic Wire Transfer Pricing

-- Premium accounts: Often include fee waivers or discounts
+- Major Banks (Outgoing Fee): US$25US-$45.
+Often includes fee waivers or discounts for premium accounts.

 International Wire Transfer Expenses